- Questions About Worldwide Church of God (now known as Grace Communion International)

 There is no act of sin that you can commit for which there is no forgiveness because Christ died for all our sins–past, present and future–and, therefore, does not hold any sin against us anymore.

-See: “Christ’s Finished Work on the Cross” (Explains I John 1:9; includes MP3 download) [offsite link]
+See: “Christ’s Finished Work on the Cross” by Bob George (Explains I John 1:9; includes MP3 file) [offsite link]

 The Holy Spirit cannot be lost (John 14:16), and if we have believed on, and trusted in Jesus Christ as our personal Savior, we have been reconciled to God (II Corinthians 5:18), and have the assurance of eternal life now.
 (I John 5:13) (See: How Do I Receive Eternal Life?)